 Content above the

-After gathering the most up-to-date code from master origin, ensure code in the local feature branch works correctly with code from the master branch by merging feature branch into local master.
+After gathering the most up-to-date code from main origin, ensure code in the local feature branch works correctly with code from the main branch by merging feature branch into local main.

-Confirm you're still located in your local master branch by running
+Confirm you're still located in your local main branch by running

 $ git branch.
-Then, merge local feature into local master with
+Then, merge local feature into local main with

 $ git merge <feature-branch-name>.
 If any merge conflicts occur, follow the steps above.

 Pairs ensure the application still looks and functions correctly.
-When/if everything works as desired, local masters code may be added to origin master.
+Once everything is working as desired, the local version of the main branch can be added to origin main.

-Feature code has been merged into local master branch successfully, and any subsequent refactoring committed.
+Feature code has been merged into local main branch successfully, and any subsequent refactoring committed.
 Push this to GitHub as the new feature branch by running

 $ git push origin <branch-name>.